VedatDurmaz/PolymerAssembler/README.md

 `../polymer.py 50 polymer.pdb polymer.eps`

-where a corresponding pdb file and a graph image in the eps format are generated.
+where a corresponding pdb file and a graph representation in the eps format are generated.
 Having extended the Gromacs topology directory as described above, the force field parameterization would be accomplished as

-`<span style="background-color: #FFFF00">gmx pdb2gmx -f polymer.pdb -o polymer_gmx.pdb -p polymer.top </span>`
+`gmx pdb2gmx -f polymer.pdb -o polymer_gmx.pdb -p polymer.top`

+which gives you a PDB file including hydrogens and further files needed for an MD simulation using Gromacs.

 To be continued ...